AnimaApp/storybook-anima/README.md

   "--text-secondary": "#1976D2"
 }
 ```

+By default Anima will try to look for a file called `design-system-tokens.json` in your Storybook static directory

 Make sure you have the file added to your storybook static directory folder (`public` in this case)